avent-ai/sales-agent/README.md

    docker-compose down
    ```

-This setup is ideal for developers looking to integrate SalesGPT's backend into custom applications or those who prefer to use a different frontend technology.
+This setup is ideal for developers looking to integrate SallySalesBuddy's backend into custom applications or those who prefer to use a different frontend technology.

 ## Test your setup

 1. Activate your environment as described above. (run `source env/bin/activate` on Unix-like systems and `.\env\Scripts\activate` on Windows.
 Replace *env* with the name of your virtual environment)
-2. cd `SalesGPT`      If you haven't already navigated to the SalesGPT home directory
+2. cd `SallySalesBuddy`      If you haven't already navigated to the SallySalesBuddy home directory
 3. `make test`

 All tests should pass.
 Warnings can be ignored.

 ## Repair your setup

-Regular updates are added to the SalesGPT repository.
+Regular updates are added to the SallySalesBuddy repository.
 If your code is not working please check the current README file for possible changes in launch.
 With updates often extra environment variables are added, which are however required for certain functionality.
 Please check current .env.example file.

 For any problems you can not solve please don't hesitate to reach out to our discord #support channel.

-## Uninstall SalesGPT
+## Uninstall SallySalesBuddy

-To delete the virtual environment you used for SalesGPT programming and your SalesGPT repository from your system navigate to the directory where you installed your virtual environment and cloned SalesGPT and run:
+To delete the virtual environment you used for SallySalesBuddy programming and your SallySalesBuddy repository from your system navigate to the directory where you installed your virtual environment and cloned SallySalesBuddy and run:
 `make clean`

 # Documentation